ouzamhar/Building-a-JavaScript-Development-Environment/README.md

 - Plain JS(no waiting for transpile, no transpile dependancy)
 - Transpiled(enjoy latest features, consistent coding style, same linting rules everywhere, can eventually remove transpiler)

+Sourcemaps

+- Maps code back to original source
+- Part of our build
+- Downloaded if you open developer tools